kyuupichan/electrumx/docs/rpc-interface.rst

 Return a list of all current sessions.
 Takes no arguments::

-  ID     Flags            Client Proto  Reqs   Txs    Subs    Recv Recv KB    Sent Sent KB      Time                Peer 110    S1                2.9.4  0.10     0     0       0     403      28     442      37 06h41m41s  xxx.xxx.xxx.xxx:xx
+ID     Flags            Client Proto    Cost   XCost  Reqs   Txs    Subs    Recv Recv KB    Sent Sent KB      Time                  Peer
-  282    S1                3.1.5   1.1     0     0       0     380      25     417      40 06h21m38s  xxx.xxx.xxx.xxx:xx
-  300    S1                2.9.4  0.10     0     0       0     381      25     418      34 06h19m35s  xxx.xxx.xxx.xxx:xx
-  [...]
-  3313   S1                2.9.3  0.10     0     0       0      22       1      22       6       07s  xxx.xxx.xxx.xxx:xx
+1      S6                1.1.1   1.4       0      16     0     0       0       3       0       3       0    05m42s 165.255.191.213:22349
+2      S6       all_seeing_eye   1.4       0      16     0     0       0       2       0       2       0    05m40s   67.170.52.226:24995
+4      S6                3.3.2   1.4       0      16     0     0      34      45       5      45       3    05m40s 185.220.100.252:40463
-  4      R0                  RPC   RPC     0     0       0       1       0       0       0       00s         [::1]:62479
+3      S6                1.1.2   1.4       0      16     0     0       0       3       0       3       0    05m40s    89.17.142.28:59241

-The columns show information by session: the session ID, flags (see below), how the client identifies itself - typically the Electrum client version, the protocol version negotiated, the number of unprocessed requests, the number of transactions sent, the number of address subscriptions, the number of requests received and their total size, the number of messages sent and their size, how long the client has been connected, and the client's IP address (if anonymous logging is disabled).
+The columns show information by session: the session ID, flags (see below), how the client identifies itself - typically the Electrum client version, the protocol version negotiated, the session cost, the additional session cost accrued from its groups, the number of unprocessed requests, the number of transactions sent, the number of address subscriptions, the number of requests received and their total size, the number of messages sent and their size, how long the client has been connected, and the client's IP address (if anonymous logging is disabled).

 The flags are: